Key points for farmers to note:

 When the unexpected happens, what happens to your farm?

 This document is intended as a simple guide to allow family, friends or neighbours to come in and tend to the immediate needs of your livestock.

 Download Farm Operations Manual (PDF, 477KB)

 This document is a letter that a farmer may wish to sign with each of your staff members so that everyone is clear on expectations.
 It was developed for use under Alert Level 4 lockdown but you could tailor it.

 Looking after yourself and your communities

-We would also encourage farmers to reach out to their neighbours over the phone or email and discuss ways they could support each other, if for example, someone were to become sick.
+We encourage farmers to reach out to their neighbours over the phone or email and discuss ways they could support each other if, for example, someone were to become sick.

-If you are feeling unwell and develop a fever, cough, or shortness of breath, please contact Healthline on 0800 358 5453 or contact your GP, including phoning ahead of your visit.
+If you’re feeling unwell and develop a fever, cough, or shortness of breath, please contact Healthline on 0800 358 5453 or contact your GP, including phoning ahead of your visit.

-The coming months are likely to be difficult for New Zealand, and it’s important that we look after each other and follow the latest advice from the Ministry of Health.
+It's important we look after each other and follow the latest advice from the Ministry of Health.

 Your responsibility as an employer